rpmuller/ePubs/WesternPhilosophy.md

 Here the word "I 11 is really illegitimate; he ought to state his ultimate premiss in the form "there are thoughts."
 The word "I" is grammatically convenient, but does not describe a datum.
-When he goes on to say "I am a thing which thinks/' he is already using uncritically the apparatus of categories handed down by scholasticism.
+When he goes on to say "I am a thing which thinks," he is already using uncritically the apparatus of categories handed down by scholasticism.
 He nowhere proves that thoughts need a thinker, nor is there reason to believe this except in a grammatical sense.